 Team accounts are designed to make the sharing of maps and custom data seamless across a team or organization.
 Each team member has access to all CalTopo features plus a designated level of access to team account data.
 Team accounts have a number of features that set them apart from individual accounts, such as instant access to all team maps, live team tracking, and more.

 Topics on this Page:

-For first response organizations that are composed entirely of volunteers with no paid employees, we offer a significant discount on the cost of team subscriptions.
+For first response organizations that are composed entirely of volunteers with no paid employees (such as volunteer SAR teams or volunteer fire departments) and who are paying with their own funds, we offer a significant discount on the cost of team subscriptions.

-Membership Levels for Team Members
+Permission Levels for Team Members

 Update is a good level for most users since it allows them to still add information, such as mobile tracks or clues, to the map, but prevents them from accidentally deleting data.
 They can add new maps to the team account, but will lose write access to that map when they do so.

 Write members can modify team maps, adding or deleting objects from those maps.
 They can save new maps to the team account, but can not pull team maps out of the team account.
 They can not edit sharing settings.